 Thanks again, Mark.

-David Hirsch: And thank you for listening to this Special Fathers Network podcast.
+David Hirsch: And thank you for listening to this Special Fathers Network Podcast.
 The Special Fathers Network is a dad to dad mentoring program for fathers raising children with special needs.
-Again, if you’d like to be a mentor father.
-Or are seeking advice from a mentor father with a similar situation to your own.

-Please go to 21stcenturydads.org.
+Again, if you’d like to be a mentor father, or are seeking advice from a mentor father with a similar situation to your own, please go to 21stcenturydads.org.

 I’m David Hirsch.
-And thanks for listening to this Special Fathers Network podcast.
+And thanks for listening to this Special Fathers Network Podcast.

-Tom Couch: The Special Fathers Network Podcast was produced for 21st Century Dads by Couch Audio music provided by Purple Planet find out more purple-planet.com.
+Tom Couch: The Special Fathers Network Podcast was produced for 21st Century Dads by Couch Audio.
+Music provided by Purple Planet.
+To find out more, go to purple-planet.com.
 And to find out more about 21st Century Dads go to 21stcenturydads.org.